JMidd91/Vector-RC/README.md

     - possibly add function to allow user to speak into pc mic and then vector can repeat what is said.

     - see if its possible to add remote voice control for vector via pc mic

+  <h2><b>speedometer</b></h2>

+    - make it prettier - black and white looks ugly.
+    - not sure aeronautical colouring of needles is clear enough. needs better ux